hackerb9/lsix/README.md

   WindowOps extension but it is not quite the right solution as the geometry of the Sixel graphics screen is not necessarily the same as the window size.
 (For example, xterm limits the graphics geometry to 1000x1000, even though the window can actually be larger.)
+To help with terminals such as mlterm, `lsix` will use the dtterm WindowOps as a fallback.

-  For now, if your terminal can handle it, `lsix` will use the dtterm WindowOps to read your window size, but the chances of that working are slim.
-For most people `lsix` will assume you are on a VT340 (800x480) and can fit only 6 tiles per row.
+  If neither solution works, `lsix` will assume you are on a VT340 (800x480) and can fit only 6 tiles per row.

 * The Sixel standard also lacks a way to query the number of